brood915/workflow-builder/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## How to run
+- go to https://workflow-builder-lovat-chi.vercel.app/.
+If you want to set up your local, do:
     - npm install
     - npm run dev
     - Go to the localhost link printed in the terminal